dpanuska/Halloween/README.md

 - Task Schema with UI for creation - Mobile and/or web creation of tasks
 - Visuals pre-loaded from web based on definitions
 - Service to provide "Packs" of tasks
-- Load pocketsphinx terms from JSON definitions rather than predefined grammar files
+- Load pocketsphinx terms from JSON definitions rather than predefined grammar files and link tasks for execution based on spoken commands
 - Better error handling
 - Better logging
 - More data driven in general - define wait time for "GREETING" - define what "GREETING" is in task "pack" etc.